The 5 Best Kayak Tracking Apps According to Avid Paddlers

 Interface Design: Is it easy to track what you want to track, and does it make you smile when you look at your results?
 Hint: check out some of the screen grabs throughout this post for examples.

-Connectivity: Does it work off a cell signal (e.g., the wireless on your phone) or GPS (i.e., satellite) or both?
+Connectivity: Does it work off a cell signal (i.e., through your phone's cellular carrier) or GPS (i.e., satellite) or both?
 If it’s cellular only, will you be in range throughout your trip?
+If it's GPS, research a little more to understand which has the best kayak GPS.

 Price: Do you mind an ad popping up here and there, or are you willing to shell out a few bucks for an ad-free experience?
 (Or, in some cases, are you willing to spend extra on a compatible device?)